Percegaroli/user-api/readme.md

 This project uses Open API

-For a list of endpoints, check this [link]("http://localhost:3333/docs")
+For a list of endpoints, run the app then access [link](http://localhost:3333/docs)